Travis

 env: DB=mysql

-Excluding Jobs with env Value #
+Exclude Jobs with the env Value #

 When excluding jobs with env values, the value must match exactly.